zotonic/zotonic/doc/manuals/templates/lookups.rst

   | mod_example/templates/foobar.tpl
   | mod_example/templates/email/email_base.tpl

-The above are referred to as ``"foobar.tpl"`` and ``email/email_base.tpl``.
+The above are referred to as ``foobar.tpl`` and ``email/email_base.tpl``.
 Just ``email_base.tpl`` will not find the email template.

-All templates of all modules are grouped together, regardless in which module they are found.
+All templates of all modules are grouped together, regardless in which module they are defined and the module name is never given as part of the template name.

 Module priority and overriding templates
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Similar named templates can be defined in multiple modules.
-Which one is selected depends on the priority of the module.
+Which template is selected depends on the priority of the module.

 The :dfn:`module priority` is a number defined in the module’s code and is usually a number between 1 and 1000.
 A lower number gives a higher priority.
 Templates in a module with higher priority hide templates in a module with lower priority.

 When two modules have the same priority then the modules are sorted by their name.
-That means that, given the same priority number, ``mod_aloha` has higher priority than ``mod_hello``.
+That means that, given the same priority number, ``mod_aloha`` has higher priority than ``mod_hello``.

 This mechanism allows any module (or site) to replace every single template in the system with its own version.